AnkushKhanna/hadoop-apriori/README.md

 Finding frequent pair using Apriori on Hadoop cascading.

-Original data of 1.5 GB was prcessed and broken down into important information such as:
+Original data of 1.5 GB was processed and broken down into important information such as:

-Sessions    Products-visted("|" seperated)
+Sessions    Products-visited("|" separated)

-Apriori algorithm is runned on this inofmration and create L1 and L2 files.
+Apriori algorithm is runned on information above and create L1 and L2 files.

-Runned seuentially first producing L1, using L1 via DistributedCache to produce L2.
-All proces run on hadoop.
+Runned sequentially producing L1 and using L1 via DistributedCache to produce L2.
+All process run on hadoop.